 Budget crisis

-Houston added the overpayments are especially troubling due to current budget shortfalls, which have prompted the city to look "under couch cushions for spare coins."
+The overpayments are especially troubling due to current budget shortfalls, which Houston says have prompted the city to look "under couch cushions for spare coins."

 Lifelong Oakland resident Dion Baker says it's hard to hear about years of overspending while the city lays off workers and slashes public safety spending.